-A revenue management module makes a dynamic packaging engine more competitive.
+The revenue management module makes a dynamic packaging engine more competitive.
 The technique entails achieving optimal sales by using customer segmentation, supply and demand insights, yield, and pricing data.

 The biggest value for the system can be generated by yield management.
 This functionality is critical for travel resellers.
 As tour providers don’t control inventories, they have to deal with many unknowns.
 It makes the tasks for mediators more sophisticated than that of hotels and airlines.
-A new trend here is to use machine learning techniques for:
+A new trend here is to use machine learning techniques for

 How to implement dynamic packaging